goldstrike77/ansible-role-OS-consul/README.md

 ## Requirements
 ### Operating systems
-This Ansible role installs HashiCorp Consul on Linux or Windows operating system, including establishing a filesystem structure and server configuration with some common operational features.
-This role will work on the following operating systems:
+This Ansible role installs HashiCorp Consul on Linux or Windows operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7 / Windows 2016